Baron-Sun/baron-sun.github.io/_pages/about.md

 My research broadly centers around Natural Language Processing (NLP), human-centered artificial intelligence (AI), AI agents, and computational social science.
 I possess practical experience applying AI technologies to diverse fields, including healthcare, education, social media, political science, and civil engineering.
 With my interdisciplinary academic background, I consider myself a multidisciplinary researcher committed not only to advancing algorithms and technologies but also to responsibly leveraging AI solutions across various domains to positively impact society and minimize potential negative consequences.

 Please feel free to contact me if you are interested in my research.
-(Email: bsun26 AT jh.edu | WeChat ID: sun565563323).
+(Email: bolun.sun AT kellogg.northwestern.edu | WeChat ID: sun565563323).